-49. The Corrections Commission is tasked with monitoring the treatment of convicts and of prisoners on remand and at the same time serves as the national preventive mechanism (NPM) as set out in the Optional Protocol to the Convention against Torture.
-Likewise of note is the Office for the Equality of Persons with Disabilities, which has a broad mandate, including to prevent discrimination and marginalization for persons with disabilities in everyday life and to facilitate integration to the greatest possible extent.
-The Government's Office of Equal Opportunity also plays a special role and is active in the fields of gender equality, disability, social disadvantage and sexual orientation.
-This Office is part of the administration, but operates free of directives in certain fields of its activities.
-As to the question from Germany, the Minister assured that the administrative reform does not affect the independence and the activities of this Office.
+49. The Corrections Commission was tasked with monitoring the treatment of convicts and prisoners on remand and at the same time serves as the national preventive mechanism (NPM) as set out in the Optional Protocol to the Convention against Torture.
+Likewise of note was the Office for the Equality of Persons with Disabilities, which had a broad mandate, including to prevent discrimination and marginalization for persons with disabilities in everyday life and facilitate integration to the greatest possible extent.
+The Government's Office of Equal Opportunity also played a special role and was active in the fields of gender equality, disability, social disadvantage and sexual orientation.
+The Office was part of the administration, but operated free of directives in certain fields of its activities.
+As to the question from Germany, the administrative reform did not affect the independence and the activities of the Office.

-50. The most important innovation at the institutional level in the last four years was the creation of an Ombuds Office for Children and Young People in 2009/2010.
+50. The most important innovation at the institutional level in the last four years had been the creation of an Ombuds Office for Children and Young People in 2009/2010.
 A similar body, namely the Senior Advisory Council, was created for the representation of the interests of older people in 2007.

-51. In the framework of an overarching administrative reform, the Government has reconsidered the institutional architecture in the area of human rights protection and promotion and adopted a draft bill proposing to create an independent human rights body in accordance with the Paris Principles.
+51. In the framework of an overarching administrative reform, the Government had reconsidered the institutional architecture in the area of human rights protection and promotion and adopted a draft bill proposing to create an independent human rights body in accordance with the Paris Principles.
 However, questions were raised both concerning the added value of such an institution and the proposed design of the new body.
-The Government has then decided to postpone this part of the reform in order to be able to make a comprehensive examination of all the questions that were raised.
+The Government had then decided to postpone that part of the reform in order to be able to make a comprehensive examination of all the questions that had been raised.

-52. On gender equality and women's rights and the respective subthemes like political participation of women, violence against women, the gender pay gap, stereotypes, etc., the Minister reiterated that, within the national administration, the Office of Equal Opportunity deals with gender equality and other human rights and non-discrimination issues.
+52. On gender equality and women's rights and the respective subthemes like political participation of women, violence against women, the gender pay gap, stereotypes, etc., within the national administration, the Office of Equal Opportunity dealt with gender equality and other human rights and non-discrimination issues.

-53. Equality of women and men in the workplace is an issue the Government attaches very high importance to.
-Over the past decades, the general trend has clearly been toward increasing employment of women and accordingly toward more similarities with the employment patterns of men.
-The Government is focusing its work on the promotion of the compatibility of family and work.
-For the future, day-care facilities for children shall be further increased.
+53. Equality of women and men in the workplace was an issue to which the Government attached very high importance.
+Over the past decades, the general trend had clearly been towards increasing employment of women and accordingly more similarities with the employment patterns of men.
+The Government was focusing its work on the promotion of the compatibility of family and work.
+For the future, day-care facilities for children would be further increased.

-54. To the question from Iceland on extending the paid parental leave to fathers, the Minister responded that mothers have 20 weeks paid maternal leave after birth (during this time, they receive 80% of their normal income).
-Additionally, both mothers and fathers of children under three years are entitled to four months unpaid leave.
-This unpaid parental leave has been increased from three to four months only recently.
+54. To the question from Iceland on extending the paid parental leave to fathers, the Minister responded that mothers had 20 weeks paid maternal leave after birth (during that time, they received 80 per cent of their normal income).
+Additionally, both mothers and fathers of children under 3 years were entitled to four months unpaid leave.
+This unpaid parental leave had been increased from three to four months only recently.

-55. On the use of temporary special measures in all areas where women are underrepresented, in particular for appointed political bodies and decision-making processes, the Government has decided already in 1997 that all appointed political bodies like Governments' commissions, working groups etc. should have equal representation of women and men and that at least one third of the members of each of these bodies shall be women.
+55. On the use of temporary special measures in all areas where women were underrepresented, in particular for appointed political bodies and decision-making processes, the Government had decided in 1997 that all appointed political bodies such as Government commissions, working groups, etc., should have equal representation of women and men and that at least one third of the members of each of these bodies would be women.